taaranguyen/PwC-Customer-Churn-Analysis/README.md

   - Analysis of churn based on **payment method** (e.g., Credit Card, Bank Transfer).
 - **Contract Type Breakdown 📅:**
   - Churn comparison based on **contract types**: Monthly, Annual, and Two-Year.
-- **Feature Correlation 🔗:**
-  - Identifying correlations between different features (e.g., the relationship between 'Total Charges' and 'Num Tech Tickets').

 ### **Phase 2: Churn Prediction Model 🤖**

 In the second phase, a churn prediction model is built to predict customer churn.
+Before model training, feature selection was performed, which included **data encoding**, **data standardization**, and **feature engineering** to optimize model performance.

 The following models were evaluated:

 - **Logistic Regression** 📉
 - **Decision Tree** 🌳
 - **Random Forest** 🌲